CognitiveBurden/CodingWithABaby/README.md

 + Spend some time each week staging content for you
 + Select a topic and spend a couple of weeks diving into that topic
 + Having the content staged will ensure that you can continue learning on one topic
++ Be mobile...you will get short bursts on time...utilize them to acheive something
+    * You never know when a baby will pass out...most likely while walking through mall
+        - Man I wish I had that article I was reading
++
 + Use conferences as a way to jump start interesting topics
     * I like to create items on the todo list as a take away item from each session I attend
 + Find a friend